alexmanrique/blog/_posts/2024-01-19-java-21-features.md

 <a href="https://docs.oracle.com/javase%2F7%2Fdocs%2Fapi%2F%2F/java/lang/ThreadLocal.html">Thread-local</a> variables have more complexity than is usually needed for sharing data, and significant costs that cannot be avoided.

-The idea behind scoped values in to maintain inheritable per-thread data for thousands or millions of virtual threads.
+The idea behind scoped values is to maintain inheritable per-thread data for thousands or millions of virtual threads.

 These per-thread variables are immutable, their data can be shared by child threads efficiently.